Aardman Animations: Non-Aardman productions by Aardman directors

 A number of Aardman directors have worked at other studios, taking the distinctive Aardman style with them.

 Aardman's Steve Box directed the animated music video for the Spice Girls' final single as a five-piece, "Viva Forever".
 The video took over five months to produce, considerably longer than the group's box office hit movie, Spice World.
 He is also the co-creator of the Finnish-British animated series Moominvalley, based on the Moomins books.

 Barry Purves, director of the Aardman short Next, also directed Hamilton Mattress for Harvest Films.
 The film, a half-hour special that premiered on Christmas Day 2001, was produced by Chris Moll, producer of the Wallace & Gromit short film The Wrong Trousers.
 The models were provided by Mackinnon & Saunders, a firm that did the same for Bob the Builder and Corpse Bride.

 Similarly, Robbie the Reindeer in Hooves of Fire, a BBC Bristol/Comic Relief production, was directed by Richard Goleszowski, creator of Rex the Runt.
 Its sequel, Robbie the Reindeer in Legend of the Lost Tribe, was directed by Peter Peake, whose directorial credits for Aardman include Pib and Pog and Humdrum.

 Aardman alumni also produced many of the claymation shorts used in the 1986–1990 American television series Pee-wee's Playhouse.

 Films

 Aardman Animations has produced a number of animated features, shorts, videos and TV series, as well as adverts.
-Their major feature films are:
+Their feature films are: